-Try before you buy & other key steps to take when pillow shopping
+Try before you buy & other key steps to finding the perfect pillow

 Pillows date back to a time when prehistoric humans walked upright on two feet, they sought to support their head and neck in various ways, whether it was on a block of wood or a stone.
 Not so comfy, right?